 When should I look at my DegreeWorks audit?

 - Anytime!
-DegreeWorks is accessible from any computer or device that has internet access.
+DegreeWorks is accessible from any computer or device with Internet access.

 - Before registration – view your audit and use it to plan your program for the semester.

-- After registration and after grades are posted – confirm that the courses selected complete the requirements you still need and to see updated GPAs.
+- After registration and after grades are posted – confirm that the courses selected complete the requirements you still need; view updated GPAs.